icsluke/icsluke.github.io/projects/akamai-nook.md

 summary: Team Akamai Nook developed a website that allows users to find study spots and share their own spots.
 ---

+Akamai Nook is a project me and my classmates Andrew Yagin and Jiajun Kang developed to help people find study spots.